-The seats tend to come with a lot of extra features such as heated seats, a drying function and self-cleaning spray wands.
-They don’t require much movement to operate so are great for people with reduced mobility.
+Bidet seats tend to come with a lot of extra features such as heated seats, a drying function, and self-cleaning spray wands.
+They don’t require much movement to operate, so they’re great for people with reduced mobility.

 You can think of these as toilet showers.

 Portable bidets, also known as travel bidets, are small compact devices that you can carry around in your bag for use on-the-go.

-These are great temporary options for renters, or people who are recovering from surgery.
+These are great temporary options for renters or people who are recovering from surgery.